hr833194/MeasurementChapterEFA/README.md

 ## Code Quality Metrics

 The metrics collected in the dataset are calculated by three software tools: Designite, Understand, and JHawk on Apache Maven Source code.
-The definitions of these metrics can be found in the [Code Quality Metrics Documentation](./FactorAnalysis/CodeQualityMetrics/CodeQualityMetricsFA.xlsx)
+The definitions of these metrics can be found in the [Code Quality Metrics Documentation](./FactorAnalysis/CodeQualityMetrics/CodeQualityMetricsFA.xlsx).

+Additionally, the original documentation provided by the software tools can be found in [here](./FactorAnalysis/toolsDocumentation).

 ## Results of the EFA